CodeDmitry/QuickDirectories/README.md

 ## <a name="install">Installation</a>

-First of all, you download this repository.
+First of all, you download this repository.(Manually or by using `git clone https://github.com/CodeDmitry/QuickDirectories`).

+Go to QuickDirectories directory you downloaded.

 Go to bin directory.